“I beg your pardon?” said Alice

 “Thanks a lot,” he said, all sarcastic, and then said something to her nobody else could hear.

 “We’re done,” he said, flashing his thumb and finger and walking away.
 He dumped her on the spot.
 Her jaw dropped.
 She was left standing there.
 Jake wasn’t blue about it the rest of the night.
-He had only been going out with Jess for less than a month, anyway.
+He had only been going out with Jess for less than three weeks, anyway.

 Everybody merks their beer and booze before the dance.
 It used to be weed, but this last summer the school principal’s brother got a sweet contract for himself to drug test us, so now it’s drinking instead of drugs.
 At least it is during the school year.
 It doesn’t even do any good to shave your head, because they snip a different kind of hair from you, and the drug test works exactly the same way.

 “Maybe I’ll just do LSD,” DB said, spinning his head in fast tight circles.
-DB is a nut, but that’s what happens when adults get involved.
-They’re so crazy they make everybody crazy.
+DB is a nut, but that’s what happens when grown-ups get involved.
+They’re so crazy they make everybody else crazy.
+They make the whole world go nuts.
+They’re the lords of the fly world, eating everything, like maggots, all for themselves.

-They don’t test for LSD because they have to get your pee, not just your hair, to do that test.
-The St. Mel’s men would probably start peeing on each other.
+They don’t test for LSD because they have to get your pee, not just your hair, to do that drug test.
+The St. Mel’s men might start peeing on each other if it got to that.
 It’s too expensive, anyway.
 Our military even stopped testing for it because it costs so much.

 I don’t drink much of anything, nor do my friends, but that doesn’t mean anything.
 If it weren’t such a big deal to drink or not to drink, guys wouldn’t do it so much.
 HONEST to GOD!

-Drugs, drinking, and smoking cigs at Homecoming are a tradition.
+Drugs, drinking, and smoking old-school at Homecoming are a tradition.
 Oh, yeah, I can feel it and smell it when I’m in the mosh pit.
 When you’re in the pit it’s pushy noisy hot rowdydowdy.
-It’s sweaty and the tang is bad, like armpits and hot dog water.
+It’s sweaty and a saloon and the tang is bad, like armpits and hot dog water.
 You dance and two-step in the pit and have fun.
-There are a thousand guys and girls all pushed in together and the teachers are stuck and dumbstruck on the outside.
+There are hundreds of guys and girls all pushed in together and the teachers are stuck and dumbstruck on the outside.

 Not everyone crams into the mosh pit, but a large crowd does, for sure.
-There’s a stage at the front of the gym and everybody swirls it, surging in tight, and facing whichever which way all ways.
+The smarties stay out.
+The meek and mild stay out.
+The good boys and girls stay out.
+There’s a stage at the front of the gym and everybody swirls it, surging in tight, and facing whichever which way all ways all together.
 We dance to slow songs, rock, techno, whatever.
 The best are Skrillex, Kid Cudi, and M & M. I love ‘Stairway to Heaven,’ except I hate it at summer camp, where the kid on the bunk next to me plays it every night on his guitar.
-We finally broke his guitar.
+We finally broke his guitar, that’s how much we hated it.
 There’s another song, ‘White Roses,’ I’m high on for slow dancing.

-It’s all horseplay in shirt and tie.
+It’s all horseplay in shirts and ties and skirts.
 The girls look sweet.
 Nobody’s brains are guaranteed in the pit.
 Everybody goes there to live it up, that’s all.
 We like it.
 The girls like it.
 That works for me.
 We all get going get amped get excited in the pit.
 No one can help it.
 Romping in the pit is the greatest when you’re rubbing up against some girl to Lady Gaga’s ‘Disco Stick.’
 You don’t even have to look them in the face since most of the time it’s from behind.

 You can get in trouble for grinding.
 All the teachers are there and they watch out for it.
 They call it pelvic thrust dancing, or at least Mr. Rote does, who’s got an eagle eye for it.
 He’s young and knows, and he’s our religion teacher, too.
-There’s a strict rule that you will get kicked out of the dance for doing it, but none of the teachers can ever get into the mosh pit, so hardly anybody ever gets caught.
+There’s a strict rule that you will get kicked out of the dance for doing it, but none of the teachers can ever get into the mosh pit, so hardly anybody ever gets caught, unless Mr. Rote has his eye on you.

 Not many guys ever get kicked out of the Homecoming dance, but Allan’s older brother did.
 It was funny to all of us although he wasn’t laughing.
 Girls don’t ever get kicked out because it’s at our school.
 Just the guys get the boot.
 I saw a couple of them being dragged from the pit and kicked out of the gym.
 The Dean of Students had their cell phones and was looking through all their messages.

 St. Mel’s is a private school.
 They aren’t funded by the state.
 They don’t have to stick to the state rules like the public schools.
+They are under a higher power.
 They can’t hit you, but they can, if they want to.
 If a teacher hit me, I would be very, VERY upset, but they can do just about anything.
 THEY CAN DO WHAT THEY WANT!
 Everybody knows that.
 The school from end to end is just like Mr. Hittbone’s Rules.

-They can look through your phone and anything else of yours.
-I’ve seen cell phones thrown into trash cans.
+They can look through your phone and anything else of yours, bags, pockets, lockers, everything.
+I’ve seen cell phones thrown away into trash cans.
+“Don’t bother,” they say when you reach down for it.
 They look at you and there’s nothing you can say.
 They can drag you away.
 I don’t even know all the stuff they can do.

 Nobody ever believes you and they even resent your explanations.
 I’ve heard of some kids who got thrown out once-and-for-all for good.
 That’s bad.
+I play it smart.
 You’ve got to watch your step.

 They won’t kick you out of school for grinding.
-We all know that.
+Everybody knows that.
 You have to get caught stealing computers, or smoking weed, or something like that.
 Not always, though, since it depends on who’s doing the doing.
 There’s a guy’s father who owns a jewelry store in Rocky River, and when his son got caught smoking weed on campus, he didn’t get kicked out.
-Diamond Jim talked to the Dean, somebody probably got a karat, and after the deal was done the kid might still have gotten thrown out, but didn’t, obviously.
-It wasn’t even close.
+Diamond Jim talked to the Dean, somebody probably got a karat stone and after the deal was done the kid might still have gotten thrown out, but didn’t, obviously.
+It wasn’t even a close call.

-There isn’t much difference between a Catholic girl and a public school girl, although there is.
+There isn’t much difference between a Catholic girl and a public-school girl, although there is.
 It seems like Catholic girls can be even worse than regular bad girls.
-They can go to extremes, like wanting a guy more than regular girls do.
+They go to extremes, like wanting a guy more than regular girls do.
 They just want to have boyfriends.
-They want to have somebody, anybody, they can say is their boyfriend, someone to be on their hip side.
+They want to have somebody, anybody, they can say is their boy, someone to be on their hip side.
 They are thirsty for guys, like bright-feather hens at the well.

 The Catholic girls aren’t even that hot, at least not most of them, not most of the time.
 They think they are, but thinking doesn’t make it so.
-There are more hotter public school girls than Catholic girls.
-Some of the Catholic girls think they are better on the scale of everything than other peeps, which is rude, and mostly mistaken.
+There are more hot public school girls than Catholic girls.
+Some of the Catholic girls think they are better on the scale of everything than other peeps, which is rude, and mostly mistaken, but that’s how they are.

-I have some good friends who go to Mag’s, but St. Joe’s, no. St. Joe’s girls are Catholic girls all out.
+I have some good friends who go to Mag’s, but St. Joe’s, no. St. Joe’s girls are Catholic girls all out all over and done.
 They are ever not so nice.
 I will run past Joe’s with Scar and keep going before I even look at them playing lacrosse on their fancy new playing field on Rocky River Drive.

-If you are hanging out with public school girls, or Catholic girls, and the other side walks up, it tends to be that the public school girls are the nicer girls.
-They can be like your friends right out of the box and they are sincere to you, too.
+If you are hanging out with public school girls, or Catholic girls, and the other side walks up, it tends to be that the public-school girls are the nicer girls.
+They can be your friend right out of the box and they are sincere to you, too.
 The Catholic girls are kind of low and frank.
 The wrapping stays right in your face.
-The public school girls are like me, asking what your name is, and being interested in you.
+The public-school girls are like me, asking what your name is, and being interested in you.

 Catholic girls are like, “Oh, hi, WHO are you?
 I have to GO.”
 You can tell they don’t care.
 The only time they CARE is when they’re GRINDING, but that’s a TOTALLY different kind of caring.